 In the example above, a student will receive 1 point if they choose A or B. However, choosing A and B as your answer choices would receive 2 points.

 - To list multiple answers and their point values, list all answers and their points, separated by a comma (e.g. A:2, B:1)

-- If you want to indicate that a student can get a particular point value by selecting multiple answer choices, write the answer choices, a colon, and the value (e.g. ABC:4)
+- If users want to indicate that a student can get a particular point value by selecting multiple answer choices, write the answer choices, a colon, and the value (e.g. ABC:4)

-- You can list as many point value options as you like so that you have full flexibility to have partial and full credit (e.g. A:2, B:1, C:1, AB:3, ABC:4)
+- Users can list as many point value options as you like so that you have full flexibility to have partial and full credit (e.g. A:2, B:1, C:1, AB:3, ABC:4)

-It is important to note that all possible answer combinations.
-We've done some of the work for you.
-Use THIS cheat sheet to help set up your advanced scoring!
+It is important to note all possible answer combinations.
+We've done some of the work!
+Use THIS cheat sheet to help set up advanced scoring!